My Testimony

 "God, if you are truly there, if you are real - I will do whatever you say.
 I'm just tired of this darkness.
 I can't do it anymore."

-Not long after that, I decided the only way I could prove to God how desperately I wanted Him in my life, was to do the unthinkable - throw out all my drugs, not tell a single soul - and rely on God alone to get me through it.
+Not long after that, something from within me told me the only way I could prove to God how desperately I wanted Him in my life, was to do the unthinkable - throw out all my drugs, not tell a single soul - and rely on God alone to get me through it.

 Logically speaking, this was a dangerous idea.
 My body learned how to operate with drugs in my system for 7 years.
 I had read COUNTLESS stories of grown men who had been taking the same drugs as me, and their withdrawals went on for weeks, sometimes months.
-Only I was taking WAY more drugs, and for WAY longer than even they were.
-You need support.
-You need people on standby to help you & monitor you through the withdrawals.
+But I was taking WAY more drugs, and for WAY longer than even they were.
+You need support and surveillance.
+You need people on standby to help you and monitor you through the withdrawals.

 So I knew I couldn't do it by my own strength.

 But I was at the end of myself.
-I was so exhausted by the demons that lingered and kept me in these chains for years, who I became well-acquainted with.
+I was so exhausted by the darkness that lingered and kept me in these chains for years, demons that I became well-acquainted with.
 I remembered all of the prayers from my faithful parents over the years, and every person who ever told me about Jesus.
-So in this moment, I knew, that I knew, that I knew....
-He is the only answer.
+So in this moment, I knew, that I knew, that I knew.... the same Jesus society told me to hate - HE is the only answer.
 He is the only one who can save me.

 I threw away all my drugs in the dumpster that night and began my faith journey.
 Only 2 short hours later - the withdrawals had begun.
 Unless you've been through it yourself, no one will truly know the physical and mental torment of coming off of opioids.
-It's an itch in your bones that you can't scratch - and it's in every bone in your body.
+It's an itch deep in your bones that you can't scratch - and it's in every bone in your body.
 Your nauseous, throwing up, and your stomach twisting in knots.
 You're sweating profusely through your clothes one minute, then 2 minutes later - freezing and shivering.
 You can't sit still, as if every limb has a mind of it's own, each trying to get away from you to find comfort.
-There is no presumption of sleep for the foreseeable future.
+Your body is tired, but you are WIDE awake.
+There is no chance of sleep for the foreseeable future.

 I began watching The Chosen - a show about the story of Jesus.
-I began reading the bible - the same bible I found shoved way under my bed that I had opened less than 5 times in my life.
-I looked up "Jesus music" on Spotify to create a playlist that played on loop in the background.
+I looked up "Jesus music" on Spotify to create a playlist that played on loop all throughout the night.
 I filled every inch of my room with worship music and my shaky, tearful voice lifting up prayers to God Almighty.

 Side note - and one of the many miracles I saw that week - This all began on a Monday.
 I work a job in the legal world where every day is different.
 I was supposed to have a FULL week of work, which would have been 100% impossible to do while going through these withdrawals.
 But every single job I had that week ended up cancelling.
 One, by one, by one... every day I would get an email or a text from my boss, saying "Skylar, I don't know what's going on but your job tomorrow cancelled again."